-Once the ‘business’ part of our South Africa trip was finished, we decided to spend some time wildlife watching in Kruger National Park.
+Once the ‘business’ part of our South Africa trip was finished, it was time for the Kruger Park safari.
 This was our chance to see some of Africa’s wild cats in the wild.
 There are two options for exploring Kruger National Park: independently on a self-drive safari, and on an organized tour.
 We did both.

 In this post

-We arrived at Tremisana in the late afternoon and went on an afternoon drive straight away.
+We arrived at Tremisana in Motlala Game Reserve in the late afternoon and went on an afternoon drive straight away.
 While we did not see much wildlife on the drive, we managed to spot two animals that we have not seen before: a Grey Duiker and Common Duiker along with a few Giraffes and Impala.
 After the game drive, we drove to Marc’s Tree House Lodge – our home for the next 5 nights.

 If you don’t mind climbing up and down the tree all day, a tree house is a really fun accommodation option.
 Our house was fantastic.
 It was constructed around the tree branch, so we had a massive tree trunk growing through our room.

-Our balcony jutted into the treetops above a small creek that was lost somewhere below.
+Our balcony jutted into the treetops above the Klaserie River that was lost somewhere below.
 At night we would hear hyenas howling somewhere nearby and occasionally we had frogs camping inside the room.

 Day 1 – Lions & cheetahs

-As fun as staying in a tree house is, the lodge had one major downside – it was outside Kruger NP, lying in the Motlala Game Reserve, near the park’s Orpen Gate.
+As fun as staying in the tree house lodge is, the lodge had one major downside – it was outside Kruger NP, lying in the Motlala Game Reserve, near the park’s Orpen Gate.
 And because the camp was outside the park, we didn’t have the opportunity to go on any night drives at all and missed out on a lot of sightings of nocturnal wildlife.

 The daytime we spent in the park, watching wildlife and exploring different parts of Kruger.
 On the first morning of wildlife watching in Kruger, we spotted a male Lion sleeping concealed in the high grass only a couple of meters from the road.

 The rest of the day was rather quiet in terms of wildlife sightings.
-We saw the usual ungulates and quite a few Waterbucks, but no predators.
+We saw the usual ungulates, particularly the Waterbucks, but no predators.

 However, on our return home, just a few kilometres away from the Orpen gate we spotted the rarest cat of all – the Cheetah.
 It was a female with a sub-adult cub feeding on the kill in the tall grass.
 According to the official census, there are 200 cheetahs in Kruger, but they are rarely seen, judging by the fact that all sightings are marked on the map at the park’s headquarters.